 The paper studies the impact of firms' over-indebtedness on innovation.
-First, we build up an over-indebtedness index which takes account of the firm's financial structure as well as of its profitability conditions.
+First, we build up an over-indebtedness index which takes account of the firm's level and structure of the debt as well as of its sustainability.
 Secondly, we investigate to what extent over-indebtedness explains firms' innovative activity by focusing on Italian manufacturing firms over the 2003-2010 period.
-Empirical evidence suggests that indebtedness plays an important role in explaining firms' innovative activity.
-Moreover, the relationship between debt and innovation is stronger for the over-indebted firms in the high tech industries.
+Empirical evidence suggests that indebtedness plays a significant role in explaining firms' innovative activity, both in the Centre-North and in the South of Italy.
+Highly indebted firms are also more innovative, but more innovative firms are also less capable to sustain their debts out of current profits.
+With respect to the Centre-North, empirical results confirm the significant role played by other forms of indebtedness in explaining innovation also when we focus only on high-tech sectors and on over-indebted firms.
+With respect to the South, the relationship between debt and innovation is confirmed, but it is stronger for the over-indebted firms in the high tech industries.

-JEL Classification: C10, D22, G20, G30, O30

-Keywords: Over-indebtedness, Innovation, PCA
+JEL Classification: C10, D22, G20, G30, O30 Keywords: Over-indebtedness, Innovation, PCA